shivam3108/cc1350_sourcecode/code/examples/rtos/CC1350_LAUNCHXL/ti154stack/sensor/README.md

 Example Summary
 ---------------

-Hello everybody The sensor example application demonstrates how to implement a sensor network device using TI 15.4-Stack.
+Heello everybody The sensor example application demonstrates how to implement a sensor network device using TI 15.4-Stack.
 TI 15.4-Stack based star network consists of two types of logical devices: the PAN-Coordinator and the network devices, e.g. the Collector and Sensor applications, respectively.

 The PAN-Coordinator is the device that starts the network and allows other devices to join the network.
 The network devices join the network through and always communicate with the PAN-Coordinator.